ghi-electronics/BrainPad-Docs/resources/troubleshooting-guide.md

 When the virtual drive is up (see Bootloader section), download [this demo]() file and drag it into the virtual drive.

 ## TinyCLR OS
 We recommend starting with MakeCode to verify the hardware is functional first.
-Then, load the TinyCLR OS as detailed in the [System Setup](../go-beyond/system-setup.md).
+Then, load TinyCLR OS as detailed in the [System Setup](../go-beyond/system-setup.md).
 Once loaded, your PC will detect a TinyCLR OS device.

 (image device manager)